al3623/rippl/README.md

 Parsing Updates:
  - make test script read in entire file to test (not line by line)
+ - make epilogue process multiple vdefs/annotations in a row

 Compiler passes:
   * Semantic checks